scriptnetwork/script-4/readme.md

 # Script-4 - The script.tv blockchain

+## version 250122 frozen before producing a new master from ThetaLabs and rep script-4__theta_sync

 	For installing a pre-compiled node (testnet or mainnet) go to https://downloads.script.tv

 The Script Blockchain Ledger is a Proof-of-Stake decentralized ledger designed for the video streaming industry.